 Hash, or hashish, was the first form of cannabis concentrate.
 Used as a medicine, and originating from Eastern Asia, hash is simply compressed trichomes from the cannabis flower that have been pressed together into different shapes.
 Extraction methods for cannabis have come a long way since the days of hand pressing bricks of hash.

-There are two main kinds of extraction methods.
-First there is solventless extraction, where there is no use of a solvent, like when hash is made.
-Then there are solvent based extraction methods using different solvents to harvest the trichomes and terpenes.
+There are two main types of extraction methods.
+First there is solventless extraction, where there is no use of a solvent.
+Hash is a solventless extract Then there are solvent based extraction methods using different solvents to harvest the trichomes and terpenes.
 The most commonly used solvents in cannabis extraction are butane, C02, propane, and alcohol.
 We could go into how each of these extraction processes works, but let’s save that for another day.

 Both solventless extraction methods and ones that use solvents produce the same product a form of cannabis concentrate.
 Their appearance, texture, and how they smell or taste are the main differentiating factors, which brings us to what all these different concentrates are.

 Shatter is a butane extract.
 It looks like glass and kind of shatters when you break it.
 Waxes and budders have a waxy and butter like texture, caused by a process of whipping air while solvent evaporates.
 Sugar, you guessed it, looks a lot sugar, a gooey sugar.
 Sugaring is actually a process where strains with high fat content try to separate during the extraction process, causing the gooey sugar look.
 Rosin, or live resin, is a solventless method of extraction using only heat and pressure to produce a potent and gluey like product.